Koceľovce – St Bartholomew’s Church

 Architecture

-The original church was an orientated, single-nave building with a polygonal chancel in the east and a sacristy added to it from the north.
+The original church was an orientated, aisleless building with a polygonal chancel in the east and a sacristy added to it from the north.
 Alternatively, the original chancel could have been quadrilateral, and expanded in the second half of the fourteenth century to a higher, polygonal form.
-Yet another hypothesis indicates the original existence of a small chapel with a polygonal end, which after some time was to be raised and enlarged by a long nave and a northern sacristy.
+Yet another hypothesis indicates the existence of a small chapel with a polygonal end, which after some time was to be raised and enlarged by a long nave and a northern sacristy.
 Probably already in the fourteenth century there was a tower with a relatively rare, square plan changing into an octagonal in the upper part.
-The walls of the church were probably raised, as evidenced by the extremely low location of gothic windows in the chancel and traces of an older vault.
+The walls of the church were probably raised, as evidenced by the extremely low location of Gothic windows in the chancel and traces of an older vault.

 Current state